 Overall, my experience with Public Rec’s pieces has been really positive.

 If you’ve been hesitant about “athleisure” wear before but like the sweat-wicking, stretch and breathability that “technical apparel” offers, I highly recommend checking them out.

 For me, what sets them apart from other brands like Lululemon is the style.

-It’s refreshing to have found a brand that seems to share my “Sharp Style Stands Out” philosophy, but also recognizes that for sweaty dudes like me, cotton ain’t cutting it.
+It’s refreshing to have found a brand that seems to share my “Look Good, Live Well” philosophy, but also recognizes that for sweaty dudes like me, cotton ain’t cutting it.